aks861999/Spotify-Sequential-Recommendation-System/README.md

 A recurrent model (GRU, LSTM) or a Transformer would model the full sequence order, while Word2Vec only models local co-occurrence.
 The choice of Word2Vec is deliberate for this dataset scale:

-- The dataset (after filtering) has ~319 vocabulary items and ~76K sequences — borderline for training a deep sequence model without regularisation overhead.
+- The dataset (after filtering) has ~319 vocabulary items and ~76K sequences, borderline for training a deep sequence model without regularisation overhead.
 - Word2Vec's skip-gram objective is extremely sample-efficient and trains in seconds on CPU.
-- The recommendation signal in playlists is primarily driven by *co-occurrence* (what tracks appear together) rather than strict ordering — users rearrange playlist order frequently.
+- The recommendation signal in playlists is primarily driven by *co-occurrence* (what tracks appear together) rather than strict ordering, users rearrange playlist order frequently.

 Word2Vec is a strong, interpretable baseline.
 A natural extension is to replace the anchor-based lookup with a sequence-averaged or attention-weighted query vector.